Skip to content

 EFHWs Below 20m: Mostly Useless

 If you think all end-fed antennas are created equal, think again.
-The EFOC (End-Fed Off-Center) consistently outperforms the classic EFHW (End-Fed Half-Wave) in real-world multiband operation.
-The reasons come down to transformer losses, feedline interaction, and how the designs handle impedance across multiple bands.
+The EFOC (End-Fed Off-Center) can outperform many classic EFHW (End-Fed Half-Wave) installations in real-world multiband operation.
+The reasons come down to transformer stress, feedline interaction, common-mode behavior, and how each design handles impedance across multiple bands.

 Transformer Losses: EFOC vs EFHW